lookupkim/110920-pt-project-template/TEMPLATE_README.md

 ***
 Questions to consider:
 * What are the business's pain points related to this project?
+What kinds of challenges does this present for movie industry?
+And how do generational audience differences affect the profit of a movie?
 * How did you pick the data analysis question(s) that you did?
 * Why are these questions important from a business perspective?
+When looking for generational trends in movies, it is not important what movies any one person liked to watch, what matters is what was popular (making money and/or winning awards) when people were stepping into the cinema.
 ***

 ## Data